 Prior to entering private practice, Julian began his career as a public defender in Boston, MA.
 He later returned to his native Chicago and joined the City of Chicago Law Department where he represented the City of Chicago in complex and high-profile civil rights litigation.
 While at the City of Chicago Law Department, Julian became one of the youngest attorneys promoted to Senior Counsel in the Law Department’s history.
 As a Senior Counsel, Julian supervised junior attorneys in all aspects of litigation and trial and tried high-exposure multi-million-dollar cases.

-I attended Howard University where I graduated magna cum laude with a Bachelors of Arts in Political Science.
-I received my law degree from Southern University Law Center where I was an editor on the Journal of Race Gender & Poverty and a Marshall-Brennan Constitutional Literacy Fellow.
+Julian attended Howard University where he graduated magna cum laude with a Bachelor of Arts in Political Science.
+He received his law degree from Southern University Law Center where he served as an editor of the Journal of Race Gender & Poverty and as Marshall-Brennan Constitutional Literacy Fellow.